BrodyGGG/BrodyGGG.github.io/README.md

 ### Features
 - **Interactive Gameplay:** Users can guess letters and see the correct and incorrect letters while displaying where correct guesses are made.
 - **Score Tracking:** Keeps track of high scores for each length of word

+### Contributions
+- Selecting random word from database.
+- Creating session to keep username, word, length, letters guessed, and if guess was in word.
+- Checking users guessed letter and returning array with only correct guesses shown.
+- backend route returning correct word .

 ### Technologies
 - Backend: Node.js with Express.js for session management